 Like the Tiger Slam 4, this card was exclusively distributed to Upper Deck employees.
 While there had been other memorabilia cards of Tiger, there had never been a Metal Universe with his likeness.
 In addition, the print run of this card is significantly smaller than the Tiger Slam, with only 125 copies made.

 10. 2012 Upper Deck SP Game Used Tiger Woods Inked Drivers #ID-TW

 Tiger’s image breaks the frame of the small photo on the card’s left side.
 Following through with a swing, Tiger’s usual outfit has been replaced by a dark shirt and a white cap.
-The exertion can be seen in his expression, and one can imagine the distance that ball soared.
-No onlookers can be seen in this image, leaving only the green of the course in frame.
+His expression shows the exertion, and one can imagine the distance that the ball soared.
+No onlookers can be seen in this image, leaving only the green of the course in the frame.

-The design of this card is quite curvaceous.
-Reminiscent of the shape of a driver’s head, the image is bordered by gray lines bending along a white background from the bottom to the top left corner.
-Next to those, white lines curve over a gray background towards the center right.
+The design of this card is quite curvy.
+Reminiscent of a driver’s head shape, the image is bordered by gray lines bending along a white background from the bottom to the top left corner.
+Next to those, white lines curve over a gray background towards the center-right.
 The gray extends beyond the space of the curves, filling out most of the card with “Inked Drivers” and the SP Game Used logo set within.
 The bottom left bares Tiger’s name in white, and the bottom right corner is blank white.
-The focal point of the card is the club face at its center, autographed by the legend himself.
+The card’s focal point is the club face at its center, autographed by the legend himself.